Can I Get Paid to Write a Blog about… ANYTHING?

 To change the cross-post setting, click the Edit link in the Medium plugin box and select Public.
 Click OK to save your changes.

 Next, you’ll need to click Update to save the changes to your post.
-Note: Make sure everything in your post is finalized before you click Update.
+Note: Finalize everything in your post before you click Update.
 That’s because once updated, any further edits you make in WordPress won’t show up on Medium.

-Once you click Update, your WordPress post will be automatically published under your Medium profile, which can be seen by everyone.
+Once you click Update, your WordPress post publishes automatically under your Medium profile, so everyone can see it.

 #3: Customize the Plugin Settings for Future Posts